 We’ve addressed how the two-phase funnel can solve the common problems that companies face with Google ads, but what about specific, unique problems?

 One of our clients is a solar subcontractor with a very unique customer base.
 Instead of targeting homeowners, they only work with other solar contractors.
 So Google ads doesn’t yield a lot of business because they can only target solar subcontractor-related keywords across California.

 When we implemented the Thunder & Lightning funnel, we focused the Facebook ads on building an audience of solar contractors.
 We targeted project managers of large fortune 500 solar companies across the US with a variety of ad creative designed to position our client as the best solar subcontractor in California.
 Once we built up our targeted list, we then used Google Ads only as a retargeting tactic.

 The campaign ended up creating a 550% ROI with Facebook Ads and a 478% ROI with Google Ads.

 With our B2B roofing company, it’s a similar story.
 Not every B2B buyer will include a word such as ‘industrial’ into their search query when searching for a roofing company, so we also targeted searches that could be conducted by consumers.
 We learned that by running ads for business-centric keyphrases, there was a lower search volume and also very high cost per click.

-When building the two-phase funnel, we were able to protect our client from paying for consumer clicks even when targeting more generic keyphrases.
+When building the Thunder & Lightning funnel, we were able to protect our client from paying for consumer clicks even when targeting more generic keyphrases.
 This campaign has resulted in numerous large commercial contracts being won.